VIIAA Members and Prospects:

 Q: We’ve seen mention on the site of VIIAA conference and events…where do we find more information about these?

-A: In 2020, VIIAA has planned four regional certification training events.
+A: In 2021, VIIAA has planned two regional certification training events.
 Those will be calendared and officially announced soon.
 Additionally, VIIAA’s showcase event is ICOSH, the International Conference on Sexual Harassment, slated for 2021.
 Planning is well underway, and announcements for ICOSH will be made in early 2020.
-ICOSH is a unique event, because it’s a big tent, bringing together thousands of professionals who all have an interest in sexual harassment.
+ICOSH is a unique event, because it’s a big tent, bringing together hundreds of professionals who all have an interest in sexual harassment.
 At ICOSH, VIIAA members who represent employers mix with advocates, activists, legal scholars, researchers, lawyers who defend employers, lawyers who sue employers, interest groups, policy-makers, and many others.
 At VIIAA, we feel strongly that our members need to hear from a broad cross-section of the players in the field.
 We have to listen to our critics, learn from our detractors, study the leading edge of progress, understand the technology, and apply the solutions.
 ICOSH brings all the key players into dialogue for three days of important conversations, all under one roof.

 Q: So, whose side is VIIAA on?